telerik/document-processing-docs/knowledge-base/merge-headers-footers-content-docx-documents.md

 }
 ```

-Please try the attached project and let us know if you have any further questions or need additional assistance.

 ## Notes
 - This solution assumes you have the necessary references and dependencies set up in your project.
 - Make sure to adjust the file paths in the code snippet to match the location of your files.